-Natural capital is defined as the "stock of natural assets which include geology, soil, air, water, and all living things."
-These natural assets are used to generate economic growth by driving business and supporting livelihoods.
+Natural capital is defined as the "stock of natural assets which include geology, soil, air, water, and all living things."18 These natural assets are used to generate economic growth by driving business and supporting livelihoods.
 They are also used to maintain ecosystems services, such as providing clean water, soil, and air, all of which have an economic value.
 Unmanaged waste or pollution from industrial, commercial, agricultural, and residential sources can pose significant barriers to the preservation of natural capital.
-This waste can leak toxic, corrosive, reactive or otherwise dangerous substances into the soil and water bodies.
-Untreated hazardous materials, such as industrial or medical waste, can leak heavy metals (like zinc or lead) and toxic chemicals into the air, soil, and surface or
+This waste can leak toxic, corrosive, reactive or otherwise dangerous substances into the soil and water bodies.19 Untreated hazardous materials, such as industrial or medical waste, can leak heavy metals (like zinc or lead) and toxic chemicals into the air, soil, and surface or groundwater.
+Ultimately, this pollution degrades ecosystem health, adversely impacts public health and people's livelihoods, and prevents the economy from growing sustainably.

-This includes medical waste, industrial waste and tires.
+17 This includes medical waste, industrial waste and tires.

-World Forum on Natural Capital.
-"What Is Natural Capital?" n.d.; and Convention on Biological Diversity.
+18 World Forum on Natural Capital.
+"What Is Natural Capital?," n.d.; and Convention on Biological Diversity.
 "Natural Capital," n.d.

-&lt;sup>19 Alam, Pervez, and Kafeel Ahmade.
-"Impact of Solid Waste on Health and the Environment."
-International Journal of Sustainable Development and Green Economics 2, no. 1 (2013): 165-68.
+19 Alam, Pervez, and Kafeel Ahmade.
+"Impact of Solid Waste on Health and the Environment," International Journal of Sustainable Development and Green Economics 2, no. 1 (2013): 165-68.